 CAMPUS IMPACT GRANT

-Students who show the potential to impact vibrancy and contribute to campus life are awarded the Campus Impact Grant in the amount of $3,000.
+Students who show the potential to impact vibrancy and contribute to campus life are awarded the Campus Impact Grant in the amount of up to $3,000.
 Students must live on campus to receive this award.

 ATHLETIC TALENT AWARD